-An Oriental pear with yellow fruit.
+A pear with yellow fruit.
 It has juicy, melting, creamy flesh and a mild flavor.
 Used for canning or eaten fresh.
-(Pollinate with a different European pear variety (excluding Kieffer)).
+(Pollinate with a different European pear variety, excluding Kieffer.)
 (Zones 5 - 8).

-An Oriental pear with yellow fruit.Large vigorous tree bears heavy crops and is blight-resistant.
+A pear with yellow fruit.Large vigorous tree bears heavy crops and is blight-resistant.
 Known for its intense beauty.
 Dependable producer, needs little pruning.
-(Pollinate with Bartlett or different European pear variety, excluding Kieffer).
+(Pollinate with Bartlett or different European pear variety, excluding Kieffer.)

-Our standard Oriental Pear seedlings are budded onto whole root stock, while our dwarf seedlings are grafted to Quince or Quince A (Malling A).
+Our standard Orient Pear seedlings are budded onto whole root stock, while our dwarf seedlings are grafted to Quince or Quince A (Malling A).

 Chill hours (CU) requirement: 350-400.
 (Chill hours are the average hours of air temperature between 32 and 45 degrees F in a typical winter season).
 For best fruit production, calculate the chill unit (CU) for your growing zone to be sure it aligns with the CU requirement of this tree.

-A Oriental hybrid pear with yellow fruit.
+A hybrid pear with yellow fruit.
 It has juicy, melting, creamy flesh and a mild flavor.
 Use for canning in salads or desserts and can be eaten fresh.
 Some resistance to fire blight.
-Pollinate with a different European or Oriental pear variety.
-(Zones 5 - 8).
+Pollinate with a different European pear variety, excluding Kieffer.
+(Zones 5-8)

 Pear and apple orchards are considered valuable habitats for wildlife.